 Happy thanksgiving gourdgeous.
 Your ride-or-die will be as happy as the smiling pumpkins when this colorful card hits their inbox.

-For each new morning with its light, for the rest and shelter of the night, for heath and food, for love and friends, for everything thy goodness sends. – Ralph Waldo Emerson If you’re not a waxing poetic, let this card do the work.
+For each new morning with its light, for the rest and shelter of the night, for health and food, for love and friends, for everything thy goodness sends. – Ralph Waldo Emerson If you’re not a waxing poetic, let this card do the work.
 Type in a personal verse on the flipside to make it extra-memorable.